miztiik/AWS-Demos/README.md

 ```sh
 aws ec2 create-tags --resources $vpcID --tags 'Key=Name,Value=tmpVPC'
 ```
 <sup>I have chosen /23 CIDR deliberately to allow us to create different subnets for our db and web instances. **Important:** _AWS reserves both the first four and the last IP address in each subnet's CIDR block.
 They're not available for use.
-The smallest subnet (and VPC) you can create uses a /28 netmask (16 IP addresses), and the largest uses a /16 netmask (65,536 IP addresses)._ Excellent resource to understand [CIDR blocks](http://bradthemad.org/tech/notes/cidr_subnets.php) & [here](https://coderwall.com/p/ndm54w/creating-an-ec2-instance-in-a-vpc-with-the-aws-command-line-interface)<sup>
+The smallest subnet (and VPC) you can create uses a /28 netmask (16 IP addresses), and the largest uses a /16 netmask (65,536 IP addresses)._ Excellent resources to understand CIDR blocks [here](http://bradthemad.org/tech/notes/cidr_subnets.php) & [here](https://coderwall.com/p/ndm54w/creating-an-ec2-instance-in-a-vpc-with-the-aws-command-line-interface) & my quick help [gist](https://gist.github.com/miztiik/baecbaa67b1f10e38186d70e51c13a6c#file-cidr-ip-range)<sup>

 #### Creating subnets for the Database and Web Servers
 Lets reserve the IP Range `10.0.1.0 - 10.0.1.15` for Web Servers & IP Ranges `10.0.1.16 - 10.0.1.31` for Database Servers and create them in different availability Zones. **Important:** [The RDS instances requires the db subnet group requires the subnets to span across(atleast two) availability zones]([http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html?shortFooter=true)